83 °F / 29 °C

-- The main tourist destinations on Pulau Belitung Island are its beaches and offshore islets and islands.
-The most popular beaches include Tanjung Kelayang Beach and Tanjung Tinggi Beach, both of which boast clear blue water and rocky beaches.
-The islets and islands include Babi Island, Kelayang Islet, Batu Berlayar (mostly granite), Pasir Island (tidal island made of sand), Pulau Burong (Bird Islet, which can be access from Tanjung Binga beach via walking at low tide), and Lengkuas Island (a good place for snorkeling and home of a 129-year-old lighthouse).
+- Belitung's main tourist destinations are its beaches and offshore islets and islands.
+The most popular beaches are Tanjung Kelayang and Tanjung Tinggi, both rocky and with clear blue waters.
+The most visited nearby islands are Babi, Kelayang, Batu Berlayar, Pasir (tidal island made of sand), Burong (walk access from Tanjung Binga beach at low tide) and Lengkuas (best for snorkeling and featuring an old lighthouse).

 Pulau Belitung Island cruise terminal